The string topology coproduct on complex and quaternionic projective space: Cohomology of the completing manifolds

 The manifold $\Gamma_k$ is closely related to the $K$-cycles in the sense of Bott and Samelson, see \cite{bott:1958a}.
-We shall describe its homology and cohomology following Bott and Samelson \cite{bott:1958a} and Araki \cite{araki:1962}.
+In this section we shall describe its homology and cohomology following the discussions of the cohomology of the $K$-cycles by Bott and Samelson \cite{bott:1958a} and by Araki \cite{araki:1962}.
 Recall that $\Gamma_k$ is defined as the quotient of $W = (G\times K_a)\times (K\times K_a)^{k-1}$ modulo the action of $K_{\gamma}^{2k}$ via

 If we have any product of subgroups $K_i\subseteq G$, $i\in \{1,\ldots,m\}$ such that $K_{\gamma}\subseteq K_i$ for all $i\in \{1,\ldots,m\}$ there is an action of $(K_{\gamma})^m$ on this product given by